inbravo/togaf-feature-set/study-notes/README.md

 <p align="center"><img src="https://pubs.opengroup.org/architecture/togaf92-doc/arch/Figures/02_concepts2.png" width="700"></p>

 ## Enterprise Continuum
-- The Enterprise Continuum is as a view of the repository of all the architecture assets.
+- The Enterprise Continuum is a view of the repository of all the architecture assets.
 - It can contain architecture descriptions, models, building blocks, patterns, viewpoints, and other artifacts
 - It contains the architectures that exist both within the enterprise and in the IT industry at large
 - The Enterprise Continuum enables the organization of re-usable architecture artifacts and solution assets to maximize the enterprise architecture investment opportunities